barotto/libRocketDoc/pages/cpp_manual/hidden_elements.md

                             {{page.lib_ns}}::Core::ElementUtilities::PositionAnchor anchor);
 ```

-There is also an override for PositionElement() for positioning an element offset from a specific corner or edge of its parent, not just the top-left corner.
-The third parameter, 'anchor', can be one or more of the PositionAnchor enumeration ORed together:
+There is also an override for `PositionElement()` for positioning an element offset from a specific corner or edge of its parent, not just the top-left corner.
+The third parameter, `anchor`, can be one or more of the `PositionAnchor` enumeration OR'ed together:

 ```cpp
 enum PositionAnchor